Fundamentals of JavaScript

 • Interpreted Language: JavaScript code is executed line by line by the web browser's JavaScript engine.

-• Event-Driven: JavaScript can respond to user events like clicks, form submissions, and keyboard inputs.
+• Event-Driven: JavaScript responds to user events like clicks, form submissions, and keyboard inputs.

 • Object-Oriented: JavaScript supports object-oriented programming, allowing developers to create and manage objects.